-However, 94% of businesses saw an improvement in security after adopting cloud – This is purely because the cloud provider has a duty of care to their clients and therefore work around the clock to ensure everything is safe.
+However, 94% of businesses saw an improvement in security after adopting the cloud – This is purely because the cloud provider has a duty of care to their clients and therefore works around the clock to ensure everything is safe.

 P.S.
 Make sure you check where the cloud server is hosted as in some cases it can be in parts of the world where data protection legislation is more relaxed than we have in the UK.

-Cloud hosting and software allows employees to access all applications and data from anywhere.
+Cloud hosting and software allow employees to access all applications and data from anywhere.

 As we tell our clients when they toy between cloud or on-premise speech technology software, there is no right or wrong answer.